unisom0rphic/onnx_batching/README.md

-# Batch Inference Server for ONNX inference
+# Batch Inference Server for ONNX
 **An asynchronous, high-throughput educational project written in Rust**
 Implements dynamic request batching: multiple incoming requests are collected into a single
 batch, run through the model only once.
 The design significantly reduces per-request overhead
 for models like LLMs or heavy CV.
-<mark>WARNING!
-The project is under active development and thus doesn't work as described yet!</mark>

 ### Features
 - uses `tokio` to handle requests